Frequently Asked Questions

 Some respondents were concerned about St. Gabriel’s merging with other parishes or schools.
 There is no plan for this.
 Thus, Fr.
 Molini must continue to make this point clear to parishioners.
 Specific to St. Gabriel and St. Raphael, they are two independent parishes with two independent parish elementary schools and two separate and strong parish communities.
 There are no plans for any changes to this configuration.

 Parishioners want the Archdiocese to show support for this effort in a tangible manner.
 Fr.
 Molini has already broached this subject with those involved and is in the process of taking next steps.
+The Archdiocese has given us their approval to begin a campaign, and gave us grant for initial startup costs.

 The original proposal for a $7.2M capital campaign was viewed as too large.
 Still, conducting a capital campaign was supported by the vast majority of survey respondents.
+And we’ve reduced the overall projected cost to $5.5M.

 A. As Catholics, we are called to share our resources for the betterment of our neighborhood, Church, and world.
-Our only intentions in the state-of-the art renovation of Gabriel House and the addition of a Gathering Room are ensuring continued strong enrollment and education at St. Gabriel School, and further strengthening the welcoming nature of the Parish.
+Our only intentions in the state-of-the art renovation of Gabriel House and the addition of a Welcome Center are ensuring continued strong enrollment and education at St. Gabriel School, and further strengthening the welcoming nature of the Parish.
 Both St. Gabriel and St. Raphael remain strong, independent parishes and schools – as directed at the conclusion of All Things New.

 Q. Have building plans been finalized?

-Q. When would a campaign, renovations and construction begin?
+Q. When would renovations and construction begin?

 Q. Can you be more specific as to what will be housed within the newly renovated Gabriel House?